Synthesizer V Studio 2 Launches AI Choir Voice Collection

 Getting started in Synthesizer V Studio 2 Pro

 Step 1.
-Download Synth V and install a few AI voice models.
+Download Synth V and install one of the AI choir voice collections.
 You'll be prompted to choose and install them during the app's onboarding wizard.
 However, if you skip that for some reason, you can always go back using the technique shown in the screenshot above.
 Click the microphone icon and then hit "manage voices".

-Dreamtonics currently has 30 AI voice databases to choose from.
+Dreamtonics currently has 30 AI voice databases to choose from, not including the new AI choir voices.
 You can listen to demos of each voice here on their YouTube channel.
 Each of these AI models were trained on real, sung vocals from a human singing voice, in partnership with a licensed voice provider.

 You can use all of the voices commercially without additional licenses.